-In an effort to put some focus on the most frequently asked questions about auto insurance, here is simplified explanation regarding the rules and restriction of auto insurance:
+In an effort to address some of the most frequently asked questions in the auto insurance industry, we’ve put together a simplified yet concise explanation regarding the rules and restrictions of your auto insurance policy.
+In no particular, here are the top 3 most frequently asked questions.

 1. What Factors Will Affect My Insurance Premiums?